Parmenides

-The single known work by Parmenides is a poem whose original title is unknown but which is often referred to as On Nature.
-Only fragments of it survive.
+The single known work by Parmenides is a philosophical poem in dactylic hexameter verse whose original title is unknown but which is often referred to as On Nature.
+Only fragments of it survive, but the integrity of the poem is remarkably higher than what has come down to us from the works of almost all other pre-Socratic philosophers, and therefore classicists can reconstruct the philosophical doctrines with greater precision.
 In his poem, Parmenides prescribes two views of reality.
-The first, the Way of "Aletheia" or truth, describes how all reality is one, change is impossible, and existence is timeless and uniform.
-The second view, the way of "Doxa", or opinion, describes the world of appearances, in which one's sensory faculties lead to conceptions which are false and deceitful.
+The first, the way of "Aletheia" or truth, describes how all reality is one, change is impossible, and existence is timeless and uniform.
+The second view, the way of "Doxa" or opinion, describes the world of appearances, in which one's sensory faculties lead to conceptions which are false and deceitful.

 Parmenides has been considered the founder of ontology and has, through his influence on Plato, influenced the whole history of Western philosophy.
 He is also considered to be the founder of the Eleatic school of philosophy, which also included Zeno of Elea and Melissus of Samos.
-Zeno's paradoxes of motion were developed to defend Parmenides' views.
-In contemporary philosophy, Parmenides' work has remained relevant in debates about the philosophy of time.
+Zeno's paradoxes of motion were developed to defend Parmenides's views.
+In contemporary philosophy, Parmenides's work has remained relevant in debates about the philosophy of time.

 Biography

-Parmenides was born in Elea (called Velia in Roman times), a city located in Magna Graecia.
-Diogenes Laertius says that his father was Pires, and that he belonged to a rich and noble family.
-Laertius also transmits two divergent sources in as regards the teacher of the philosopher.
+Parmenides was born in Elea to an aristocratic family.
+Diogenes Laertius says that his father was Pires.
+Laertius transmits two divergent sources regarding the teacher of the philosopher.
 One, dependent on Sotion, indicates that he was first a student of Xenophanes, but did not follow him, and later became associated with a Pythagorean, Aminias, whom he preferred as his teacher.
 Another tradition, dependent on Theophrastus, indicates that he was a disciple of Anaximander.

 Chronology

-Everything related to the chronology of Parmenides – the date of his birth, of his death, as well as the time of his philosophical activity – is uncertain.
+Parmenides was one of the pre-Socratic philosophers.
+As with all pre-Socratic philosophers, the little known about his life and work comes from writings and quotations by later philosophers.
+Parmenides founded his school of thought in Elea.
+His ideas were followed by Melissus of Samos and Zeno of Elea, with the latter being a close friend of Parmenides.